li59533/Stm32AndFreeRTOS_Template/README.md

 # Stm32AndFreeRTOS_Template
-A project for stm32 with FreeRTOS
+A keil project for stm32 with FreeRTOS